raul23/organize-ebooks/README.rst

 operation since ``7z`` decompresses archives and recursively scans the contents which can be many files within an *epub* file.
 Then you would have to search ISBNs for each of the extracted files which would increase the running time of the script.

-Instead, *epub* files are decompressed with ``unzip -c`` which extracts files to stdout/screen and then the output is written in a text file.
+Instead, *epub* files are decompressed with ``unzip -c`` which extracts files to stdout/screen and then the output is redirected to a temporary text file.
 This text file is then searched for ISBNs.
 Hence the searching for ISBNs is quicker when applying ``unzip`` to *epub* files than with ``7z``.

 Also, the reason for using ``unzip`` is to make the conversion of *epub* files to text quicker and more accurate than calibre's